-The school admission policy is rigorously applied and pupils are admitted up to the agreed Published Admission Number, which for the 2020/21 academic year will be 165.
+The school admission policy is rigorously applied, and pupils are admitted up to the agreed Published Admission Number, which for the 2021/22 academic year will be 165.

 If there are more applications than places, admission to St Damian’s RC Science College will be subject to the oversubscription criteria in the order of priority set out below.

-If the college is named in a Statement of special educational needs, the Governing Body has a duty to admit the child to the school.
+If the college is named in an Education Health and Care Plan, the Governing Body has a duty to admit the child to the school.

 The duty to apply these arrangements rests with the Governors of the College.
 All preferences listed on the Local Authority Preference Form will be considered on an equal basis with the following set of oversubscription criteria forming a priority order where there are more applications for admissions than the college has places available.

 Children who are looked after or children who were looked after, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order).

 Baptised Roman Catholic children with exceptional medical or social needs.
 (Where evidence is provided from a child’s doctor or other agency that he/she has exceptional needs which mean that admission to a particular school is essential, reference will be made to the Community Health Physician, Social Services, or Educational Psychologist, as appropriate.
 A panel of governors will make a decision as to whether to admit a child under this criterion using the evidence provided.
 All information provided will be treated in the strictest confidence.)

 Baptised Roman Catholic children who live in a designated Parish.